-Carrie Rosorea was named Chief Accounting Officer of Endurance and of ESIL effective February 2013.
-Ms. Rosorea joined Endurance in 2005 and has held several financial reporting and controller positions of increasing responsibility, most recently Executive Vice President and Corporate Controller.
+Carrie Rosorea was named Chief Accounting Officer of the Group and of ESIL effective February 2013.
+Ms. Rosorea joined Endurance in 2005 and has held several financial reporting and controller positions of increasing responsibility, most recently Group Finance Director.
 Prior to joining Endurance, from October 2000 to April 2005, Ms. Rosorea served as a Controller at Alta Partners, a San Francisco-based private equity firm.
 Previously, Ms. Rosorea worked as an Assistant Controller at XL Mid Ocean Reinsurance Company Ltd. and as a Senior Accountant in the audit practice of Deloitte & Touche LLP, both in the United States and Bermuda.
 Ms. Rosorea is a Certified Public Accountant.